 Final Thoughts About Adding Twitter Widgets to WordPress

 Social media is powerful for two main reasons.
 First, it directs people to your website from non-search engine sources.
-Second, followers are able to interact with you directly without going through something like your website’s chat or ticketing system.
+Second, followers are able to interact with you directly without going through something like your website’s ticketing system or live chat platform.
 For many brands and individuals, Twitter is the marketing platform to hit both of these goals.
 And when you have a nice-sized following, your reach on Twitter can be impressive, and it can drive a whole lot of traffic to your website.

 But if posting to Twitter and leaving that content in your Twitter feeds – and nowhere else – doesn’t feel like enough for you, Twitter widgets for WordPress are a natural next step.
 Adding them can enable traffic to flow both ways, increasing your follower count and engagement rate on Twitter as you get more eyes on your website content.